StrongKey/FIDO-Server/CONTRIBUTING.md

 # Contributing to StrongKey's FIDO2 Server

-We welcome contributions to this open-source FIDO2 Server!
+We welcome contributions to this FIDO2 Server open source!
 This guide provides some tips for successful contributions.

 For complex changes, we recommend filing a GitHub Issue to start a discussion with project maintainers before implementing the change.